Full Year US History Video Curriculum - Gilded Age to 1970s

 United States History Video Curriculum, Lesson Plans, & Activities!

-This is a full-year US History video curriculum and lesson plans unlike any other!
+This is a full-year US History video curriculum unlike any other!
 If you want to lecture less and engage more- spend your precious time actually working with and supporting students as they learn, than this is for you!